salabim/istr/readme.md

 #### test whether all characters are distinct

-With the `all_distinct` method, it is possible to test whether all characters are distinct (i.e. no character appearts more than once).
+With the `all_distinct` method, it is possible to test whether all characters are distinct (i.e. no character appears more than once).

 ```
 istr('01234').all_distict() ==> True